-Diabetes is a permanent chronic condition that can have serious consequences if not treated correctly.
+Diabetes is a permanent chronic condition that can have serious consequences if not correctly treated.

 What happens when you have Diabetes?

 If you have Type 1 Diabetes, your body’s immune system destroys the cells that release Insulin, eventually eliminating Insulin production within the body.
 Without Insulin, cells can’t absorb the glucose that’s needed to produce energy.

 If you have Type 2 Diabetes, your body is unable to use Insulin in the right way.
 Over time, the production of Insulin decreases.
 If you have Gestational Diabetes, it means that you have experienced a spike in your blood glucose levels that are linked to your pregnancy.

 How does Diabetes affect your body?

 Diabetes, despite being directly related to blood glucose levels, is indirectly related to many other health conditions and challenges.
-The five most common body parts impacted by the onset of Diabetes, especially if left untreated, include your feet, skin, eyes, nerves and kidneys.
+The five most common body parts affected by the onset of Diabetes, especially if left untreated, include your feet, skin, eyes, nerves and kidneys.

 How Diabetes affects your feet: